kubernetes/website/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 or

 * have the `scheduler.alpha.kubernetes.io/critical-pod` annotation set to empty string(This will be deprecated too).
+This ensures that the pod gets "system-cluster-critical" priority.